Reading is a core skill and unlocks a window on the world we live in. We believe that it is one of the greatest gifts we can give a child.

 Once children can blend sounds together to read words, they practise reading books that match the phonics and the ‘tricky words’ they know.
 They start to believe they can read and this does wonders for their confidence.

 As the children make their way through the school, they will build up their reading capabilities.
 Pupils falling behind with their reading have additional 1:1 support to help them catch up.
 Children experiencing continued difficulties may require a individual educational support plan.
 Please see Special Educational Needs for more information.

 Our pupils have access to a wide range of phonic based reading books (fiction and non-fiction) which ensures a rich reading experience for our developing readers.
 Books include:

-- Project X
+Project X Phonics

 Traditional Tales Phonics

-Additionally, we have a large collection of Story Sacks for our younger pupils to share at home and a wide variety of book banded story books to supplement reading scheme material.
+Additionally, we have a wide variety of book banded story books to supplement reading scheme material as well as a large collection of Story Sacks for our younger pupils to share at home.

 In EYFS and Key Stage 1 the children are supported with the development of their reading through 1:1 reading, and also through whole class or group guided reading.
 Children need to be able to read with understanding, for pleasure and for information.
 We have found that just fifteen minutes' one-to-one reading at home with an adult can make a huge positive difference to the children, and therefore we have included this as part of homework each evening.